 Smart apartments also provide building owners with control of common areas and monitor access into buildings, ensuring safety.

-They can also save money by, for instance, leak sensors to prevent leakages – something that otherwise cost building owners an average of $3,500-$7,500, but may amount to much higher sums.
+They can also save money by, for instance, sensors that sends an alarm at a water leak – something that otherwise cost building owners an average of $3,500-$7,500, but may amount to much higher sums.

 Digital solutions are affordable investments that will profit both building owners and tenants.
-For example, a Sensative customer measure temperature in all apartments and shared spaces with Strips LoRa MS-H sensors to gain energy efficiency insights from their extensive property portfolio.
+For example, one Sensative customer measure temperature in all apartments and shared spaces with Strips LoRa MS-H sensors to gain energy efficiency insights from their extensive property portfolio.
 The data is consolidated using Yggio.
 The expected result is 4% savings on energy cost per 1°C lowered temperature by just manually adjust heating based on this knowledge.
+The same should apply to cooling houses in warmer climate.

 The maintenance of digital devices and sensors should be taken into consideration.
 Most sensors are battery-driven and will have a life span that must be taken into account.
 Long battery life makes a huge difference.
 Batteries are cheap, replacing them is not.
 Sensative’s custom designed batteries last up to 10 years without maintenance.

-Smart homes are thus not only here to let people in or monitor lighting in common areas but to tell when maintenance needs to be done.
-This contributes to the experience of living in a smart home, where tenants don’t need to think about changing light bulbs but instead can focus on living and thriving.
+Smart homes are thus not only here for consumers, to sense when a door opens or turn on lights, but to tell when maintenance needs to be done.
+This contributes to the experience of living in a smart home, where tenants don’t need to think about DIY technology.
+Everything included by the landlord and in the rent, for that premium living experience.